MarionMcG/Python-Project-2018/README.md

 My aim in analyzing the Iris Dataset is to determine if there is any relationship between the four different measurements and the three different species.
 I am looking for nice patterns that may indicate a relationship between variables, or distinguish between species.

-I intend to calculate various measures of central tendency and spread within the four data sets: sepal length, sepal width, petal length and petal width.
+I intend to calculate various measures of central tendency and spread for the four measurements in my dataset.
 I also plan to compare pairs of measurements on scatter diagrams to determine if there is any relationship between them.
 Calculating the correlation coefficient would give me a definitive answer without a graphical representation.
 However I hope to get a better understanding of how the relationship between variables differs, or not, across species.
 This comparison would be best done on scatter diagrams.

 As this is my first statistical analysis project, I did not have any concrete goals in mind, beyond determining correlation.
-As I worked my way through this project, I went on several tangents that gave me a better understanding of the limitations of my initial plan.
+As I worked my way through this project, I understood the limitations of my initial plan and expanded upon it.

 **Tangents**

 In the process of my analysis, my results often meant I reconsidered my approach to get the most accurate view of my data.

-* After running my program Calculations.py, I have a number of different measures for the average and spread but could not get a good idea of the distribution or how these values related to one another.
+* After running my program Calculations.py, I realised I needed a graphical representation of distribution for the four measurements.
 I placed all 150 data points for each measurement into a histogram to get a graph of the distribution of data.
 I then viewed these distributions along the same intervals of the x and y axes.

 * After running my program Scatter.py, it was clear that petal length and petal width correlate strongly.
 I began to consider if it would be possible to get an equation for length with respect to width.

-* After running my program Scatter2.py, it was clear that the relationship between petal length and petal width was also a good indicator of species.

 ## How to Run my Code
+Clone or download this repository to the desired directory of your machine.
+You can now open each program in Visual Studio Code or run from command prompt, if and only if, Python is in your PATH.

+If using Visual Studio Code:
+Open folder.
+Open file.
+Open Integrated Terminal using CTRL '.
+Integrated terminal may not be open in the relevant directory.
+In VS Explorer, rightclick on a file in the required folder, and open in command prompt.
+Not you can run a program called NAME.py, by typing python NAME.py in the integrated terminal and press Enter.

+If you're using Command Prompt:
+Navigate to the relevant folder using cd command, and run dir to get a list of files in the folder.
+Any python files in this folder can now be run, by typing python NAME.py and pressing Enter.

-* **Calculations.py -**
+* **Calculations.py -** This program will list calculations in your application.
-The first program I wrote is designed to perform statistical analysis on each of the four measurements in the Iris Dataset.
-It will list the minimum value, maximum value, range, interquartile range, mean, median, mode, standard deviation and variance for these measurements.

-* **Hist.py -**

-* **Scatter1.py -**
-This program looks at the relationship between the four measurements, graphing two variables against one another on a scatter diagram and calculating the correlation co-efficient for each graph.
+* **Hist.py -** This program will display 8 graphs in total.
+The first graph wil open in an individual window which you must close to move onto the next.
+Please ensure you close the final window to exit the program.
+* **Scatter1.py -** When running this program, the relevant calculations will appear in your application when the image of the corresponding scatter diagram opens.
+Please close that window to move onto the next scatter diagram and it's calculations.
+Again please ensure you close the final window before running another program.

-* **Scatter2.py -**
+* **Scatter2.py -** This program displays 6 graphs.
+Follow the same procedure as with previous programs.
-This program looks at the relationship between the three different species, graphing two variable for each species against one another.
-Subplots were used to better compare these three different species side by side.

 ## My Analysis of the Iris Dataset